Improved Converses and Gap Results for Coded Caching: Main Results

 where

 \end{theorem}

-Figure~\ref{fig:source_worst} compares this new lower bound on $\RMworst$ with the existing lower bounds in \cite{maddahali_niesen_2014-1} and \cite{sengupta_tandon_clancy-2015}.
+Figure~\ref{fig:source_worst} compares our new lower bound on $\RMworst$ with the existing lower bounds in \cite{maddahali_niesen_2014-1,ghasemi_ramamoorthy,sengupta_tandon_clancy-2015}.
 The figure also shows upper bounds from \cite{YuMA:16}.
-The red solid upper bound is for centralized caching, as considered in this paper.
-The green dashed upper bound is for decentralized caching.
-For simplicity, the latter upper bound is used to derive the gap results in the following Theorem~\ref{thm:gap_worst}.
+The solid red upper bound is for centralized caching, as considered in this paper.
+The dashed black upper bound is for decentralized caching.
+For simplicity, the latter upper bound is used to derive gap results as stated in Theorem~\ref{thm:gap_worst} below.

 \begin{theorem} Irrespective of the number of users $K$, the library size $N$, and the memory size $\M\in[0,N)$:

 where

 \end{theorem} \begin{IEEEproof} See Section~\ref{sec:gap_worst}. \end{IEEEproof}